tu6ge/api-show/docs/.vuepress/vuepress-plugin-aps/README.md

-In order to implement the above directory structure, we need to use plug-ins to make some settings for vuepress
+In order to implement the above directory structure, we need to use plugin to make some settings for vuepress

 So this plugin was born